 - Diced green onions for serving

+If you want to make this a bit spicy that is yummy too.
+I would just use a dash of red pepper flakes or chili powder.
+Go light handed at first so it isn’t overwhelming, adjust at the end.
 Ok so this is a bit like our Crockpot bbq chicken recipe except we left the breasts whole this time and added more than 3 ingredients.
 That is a good one too if you want another throw together recipe.

 What does pineapple do to chicken?

 Pineapple is a fruit that pairs well with beef, pork, chicken and some types of fish.
 While giving your meat a great deal of flavor, pineapple juice helps tenderize your meat as well.
+A great way to get it to break down those connective tissues quickly with a killer flavor at the same time.

 - Whether you use it in your Instant Pot or slow cooker it does the same thing.